 ABSTRACT: We take Cumulative Prospect Theory (CPT) seriously by rigorously estimating structural models using the full set of CPT parameters.
 Much of the literature only estimates a subset of CPT parameters, or more simply assume CPT parameter values from prior studies.
 Our data are from substantial laboratory experiments with undergraduate students… more »

 ABSTRACT: Evidence of risk aversion in laboratory settings over small stakes leads to a priori implausible levels of risk aversion over large stakes under certain assumptions.
-One core assumption in standard statements of this calibration puzzle is that individuals define utility over terminal wealth, and that terminal wealth is defined as the… more »
+One core assumption in statements of this calibration puzzle is that small-stakes risk aversion is observed over all levels of wealth, or… more »

 Published in 2016 in European Actuarial Journal, Volume 6, Issue 2.